mpapi/failmail/README.md

 If the `--all-dir` option is given, `failmail` will write any email it gets to a maildir for inspection, debugging, or archival.

+## Configuration examples

+See the `examples` directory for code snippets for your favorite programming language/logging framework.
+(If there's one that you'd like to see, feel free to open an issue or submit a pull request.)

 ## Todo

 Work in progress, ideas good and bad, and otherwise: